The prospect of training indoors can be unappealing for some athletes, regardless of how much you've invested in your set-up.

 Garmin watch.
 Yes, it's an expensive investment at the time, but 5 years later I am still with the same watch and it's turned into my most loyal training partner for every swim, bike, run session.
 It always keeps me honest and accountable to my coach who sees all the data online.

-Extra drinks bottles for all the Precision Hydration electrolytes you need to help cope with your high sweat output.
+Extra drinks bottles for all the Precision Fuel & Hydration electrolytes you need to help cope with your high sweat output.

-It may seem obvious, but just having a few full PH bottles with you is the best equipment you could have to accompany a great indoor session.
+It may seem obvious, but just having a few full Precision Fuel & Hydration bottles with you is the best equipment you could have to accompany a great indoor session.

 It's not an inexpensive bit of kit but I have to say my Tax Neo is working out as value for money.